 Silver Samurai appeared on the big screen in The Wolverine as well.

 Longshot, Mojo, Spiral3 of 12

 While none of these characters are mutants in the Marvel sense, they are all inextricably tied to X-Men lore.
 But they all originated outside of X-Men titles.
-All three characters first appeared in the Longshot mini-series by Ann Nocenti and Art Adams.
+All three characters first appeared in the Longshot limited series by Ann Nocenti and Art Adams.